top of page

 KATHERINE MILLER

-Before Miller began her impressive journalism career, she studied English at Vanderbilt, graduating in 2010.
-During her tenure at Vanderbilt, she led the website version of The Hustler, which was then called InsideVandy.com, and helped attract 40,000+ visitors to the new site.
+At Vanderbilt, she led the website version of The Hustler, then called InsideVandy.com.
 She also led the Torch, a conservative and libertarian monthly, and she served as a member of the VSC Board of Directors.

 STUART WATSON